idris-lang/Idris-dev/docs/reference/syntax-guide.rst

     covering

 Sets explicitly to which extent pattern matching is terminating and/or exhaustive.
-A partial pattern matching makes no assumption.
-A covering patterns matching ensures that pattern matching is exhaustive on its clauses.
+A ``partial`` pattern matching makes no assumption.
+A ``covering`` pattern matching ensures that pattern matching is exhaustive on its clauses.
-Furthermore, a total pattern matching enforces both exhaustivity and termination of the evaluation of its clauses.
+Furthermore, a ``total`` pattern matching enforces both exhaustivity and termination of the evaluation of its clauses.

 Implicit Coercion
 ^^^^^^^^^^^^^^^^^